varnish/varnish-modules/README.rst

 * Modify and change complex HTTP headers
 * 3.0-style saint mode,
 * Advanced cache invalidations, and more.
+* Client request body access

-This collection contains the following vmods (previously kept individually): cookie, vsthrottle, header, saintmode, softpurge, tcp, var, xkey
+This collection contains the following vmods (previously kept individually): cookie, vsthrottle, header, saintmode, softpurge, tcp, var, xkey, bodyaccess

 Supported Varnish version is described in the `CHANGES.rst` file.
 Normally this is the last public Varnish Cache release.
 See PORTING below for information on